cloudpanel-io/docs/v2/docs/frontend-area/varnish-cache/wordpress/plugin.md

 ## Update

 To update the plugin, follow the steps from the **Installation**.
-After the upload, **WordPress** will ask you, if you want to replace plugin with the new uploaded one.
+After the upload, **WordPress** will ask you if you want to replace the plugin with the newly uploaded one.

 Confirm by clicking on the button **Replace current with uploaded**.